kenryhraval/dotfiles/README.md

 ## Setup

-Go to the freshly created `~/dotfiles` directory and execute the resolver that copies the existing unique dotfiles to the `dotfiles` directory and discards the ones alrady found in the `dotfiles` directory (backup by uncommenting a line in the file `resolver.sh`), after that creates symlinks in the `home` directory for all dotfiles.
+Go to the `~/dotfiles` directory and execute the `resolver.sh` script.
+It will copy existing dotfiles from your home directory to the `~/dotfiles` directory.
+It will discard your existing dotfiles only if corresponding duplicates are found in this repository (even then, you can backup them by uncommenting a line in the `resolver.sh` script).
+After that it will create symlinks in the `home` directory for all dotfiles.

 ```bash
 cd ~/dotfiles